Chinch-Bug/clangen-genemod/docs/dev/art/cat-sprites.md

 _I’m sure you can see the difference ^^_

 !!! tip
-    It’s good to come up with poses where the cat has an interesting and clear silhouette.
+    It’s good to come up with poses where the rabbit has an interesting and clear silhouette.
 This is good for character design in general.
-You can also find guides online to help with cat body language, so you can get ideas on how to show expression & personality through small changes in the pose.
+You can also find guides online to help with rabbit body language, so you can get ideas on how to show expression & personality through small changes in the pose.

 ## Coloring & Pelts

 ![image](https://github.com/ClanGenOfficial/clangen/assets/115410010/2df3f1da-daab-4017-aaaa-6750980c5f6b)
 ![image](https://github.com/ClanGenOfficial/clangen/assets/115410010/f90b52c4-98a8-41e9-9f35-691d9dfb6372)

-Cat pelts are specific patterns on the cats that come in multiple colors.
+Rabbit pelts are specific patterns on the rabbits that come in multiple colors.
 I’ll be referring to the stripes and spots and other markings on those as “patterns” and the colors underneath the markings as “base color”.

 Pattern shapes should be clearly defined, not smudgy or blendy, and the more subtle differences in the fur color are shown with gradients.
 Airbrush is very good for the gradients.
 There are exceptions, but clear pattern shapes are preferred, and often gradient colors soften the bluntness of the pattern shapes anyway.